naclcaleb/rctv/README.md

 ## Additional information

 Another important class included in this package is the `Loadable`, a further wrapper for `Reactive` that provides a scaffold for asynchronous request handling.

+If desired, `rctv` also supports creating `SupervisedReactive` objects, which update according to defined transactions, allowing them to be observed via a `ReactiveSupervisor` (or `ReactiveSupervisorProvider`) similar to observer patterns in other state management libraries like BLoC.